Toad2186/toad2186.github.io.src/content/post/hello-world.md

 My last gripe with Github hosting is the lack of https which is sensible given the constraints.
 Unless they do some man-in-the-middle decryption/encryption or have an option for users to upload SSL certificates for their personal domains, it's not possible for Github to provide HTTPS hosting.
 Furthermore, virtual hosts (which is what I assume Github uses) gets complicated with HTTPS since the HTTP Host header is no longer readable--A [TLS Server Name Indication extension](https://www.digitalocean.com/community/tutorials/how-to-set-up-multiple-ssl-certificates-on-one-ip-with-apache-on-ubuntu-12-04)is required for such a feat.
 So it's possible, but difficult.
 For now though, since there isn't any sensitive information flowing through these pages, http should be fine :).

+All in all, it was rather simple and saved me the need to setup nginx on one of my existing virtual servers (or worse, spin up a new VPS!).
+Github it is, until I find a better host!